DeannaGelbart/search-by-color/README.md

 Installation
 ------------

-Composer and web server setup are the same as in the installation instructions for the [Zend Skeleton Application] (https://github.com/zendframework/ZendSkeletonApplication).
+Composer and web server setup are the same as in the installation instructions for the [Zend Skeleton Application] (https://github.com/zendframework/ZendSkeletonApplication), which was the starting point for this app.

 After you've followed those, you can install the colorpicker UI library:
 ```